martaluc/powerlaw-ppi-network/README.md

 `1-aggregated_network.R` calculates the degree and the bait distribution of our aggregated PPI network (Figure 2A and Figure 3B) and the distribution of publication number (Figure 3C).
 It also tests the power-law property of each single study (Figure 2B).

-`2-correcting_baitUsage.R` analyzes if the asymmetric design (i.e. number of baits and preys) affects the power-law property (Figure 4B and C).
+`2-correcting_baitUsage.R` analyzes if the asymmetric design (i.e. number of baits and preys) affects the power-law property (Figure 5B and C).

 `3-merging_studies.R` tests if the power-law property emerges from the aggregation of non-power law studies (Figure 3A).

-`4-hubs.R` detects the hubs and performs the functional and disease enrichment analyses (Figure 5).
+`4-hubs.R` detects the hubs and performs the functional and disease enrichment analyses (Figure 6).

+`5-get_degree_AS-MS_Y2H.R` tests if the degree of simulated network is power-law (Figure 4).

 The results of the scripts are saved in the `output/` folder and the plots in the `plots/` folder.